tamnil/ubering/README.md

-# Uber Hack -- bowser and mobile api
+# Ubering ( Uber Hack ) - bowser and mobile api reverse engineered

-Uber's browser API endpoints HACK - reverse engineered Uber API endpoints and userful commands
+Uber's browser API endpoints HACK - reverse engineered Uber API endpoints and usefull commands

 Tamnil Saito Junior <tamnil@gmail.com>

 ### WARNING!!!: Misuse can leak you personal data and some bad behaviors in UBER's app

-#### Novices keep out!!!
+#### Novices please keep out!!!

 This is a reverse engineered endpoint's hack and it's not based on oficial api!!!
 Can be deprecated or blocked by UBER without advice

 ## Description
 based on browser's API endpoint behavior to get info about uber locations and taxes.